 All applicants have one year from the effective date of their claim decision to file their NOD.
 Your Notice of Disagreement needs to be submitted through the “VA Form 21-0958.”
 But just as any veterans disability attorney might advise you—be careful what you write.
 Don’t put too many unnecessary details about why you reject the VA’s denial because just like in a court of law, anything you say, can and will be used against you later.

 This means that you want to keep things as brief and to the point as possible.
 The NOD is used to simply state that you disagree with the determination.
 Just state your wish to appeal, and leave it at that.
 Once your NOD is filled out, be sure to retain an additional copy for yourself, before sending the form off to the local VA office from which the denied claim originated.
 You might also want to deliver it via “certified mail” to speed up the veterans’ appeals process.

 The service rendered by our nation’s veterans should never be taken lightly.
 They served our country, and so they too deserve to be served by the country they fought for.
 Many of our nation’s veterans run into difficulty when it comes to getting their benefits, however, and find themselves discouraged by the claims process.

 Armed with the right information however, the steps to claiming VA benefits are not as difficult as they may first seem.
 There are many tools available for service members seeking compensation for the time they served.
 All you need to do is file your claim, wait for confirmation, go through the initial review period, and then await further evidence gathering, review, and decision.
 After this, you will get your preparation for notification about your VA claim status.

 If you disagree with the determination, you can go through the appeals process.
 Winning an appeal is a matter of having the right evidence and information.
-A VA disability attorney can help increase your chances of winning an appeal.
+A VA disability attorney can give professional assistance throughout the claim process and increase your chances of winning an appeal.